ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.4.md

 ---
-description: Ibexa DXP v4.4 adds the improvements to the Customer Portal, PIM and SEO.
+description: Ibexa DXP v4.4 adds the improvements to the Welcome Page, PIM and Fastly.
 ---

 # Ibexa DXP v4.4